johnharris85/k8s-playground/README.md

 to provision a 3 node Kubernetes cluster using `VirtualBox` and `Ubuntu 16.04`.

+The machines are all assigned 2GB of RAM and a static IP (as defined in the `Vagrantfile`).
+If this doesn't work on your environment (due to resource constraints / network clashes then edit the `Vagrantfile`).

 ### Prerequisites
 You need the following installed to use this playground.
 - `Vagrant`, version 1.9.3 or better.
 Earlier versions of vagrant do not work